 The results suggest that CSI is a plausible candidate for the origin of the banding.
-However, strong cloud bands also often develop in the boundary layer, particularly during cold-air outbreaks.
-For example, Fig. 20 of [Neiman and Shapiro \(1993\)](#) shows very fine-scale bands in boundary-layer cloud in the cold sector of the ERICA IOP4 case.
-However, in that case, 6 hours later, radar reflectivity from the NOAA WP-3D aircraft (Fig. 19b of [Neiman et al. \(1993\)](#)) showed two parallel precipitation bands coincident with fingers of cloud extending from the cloud head tip that [Browning \(2004\)](#) related to the surface sting jet structures.
-Therefore, it is also possible that the bands on the south side of Friedhelm were initiated from upstream boundary layer structures, extending above the boundary layer through upright convection, or from the release of CSI.
+However, strong cloud bands also often develop in the boundary layer, particularly during cold air outbreaks.
+For example, Fig. 20 of Neiman and Shapiro (1993) shows very finescale bands in the boundary layer cloud in the cold sector of the ERICA IOP4 case.
+However, in that case, 6 h later, radar reflectivity from the National Oceanic and Atmospheric Administration (NOAA) WP-3D aircraft (Fig. 19b of Neiman et al. 1993) showed two parallel precipitation bands coincident with fingers of cloud extending from the cloud head tip that Browning (2004) related to the surface sting jet structures.
+Therefore, it is also possible that the bands on the south side of Friedhelm were initiated from upstream boundary layer structures, extending above the boundary layer through upright convection or from the release of CSI.
 Thus, further research is required to establish the dynamical origin of the observed banding.
-More detailed high resolution experiments would be required to analyze the origin of the banding using a model where it was well resolved.
-[Vaughan et al. \(2014\)](#) present preliminary results from work into that direction.
+More detailed high-resolution experiments would be required to analyze the origin of the banding using a model where it was well resolved.
+Vaughan et al. (2014, manuscript submitted to Bull.
+Amer.
+Meteor.
+Soc.) present preliminary results from work into that direction.

-All these results can finally be put together as follows.
-The evidence from trajectory analysis strongly indicates that the air in contact with the surface followed a trajectory similar to that of the CCB.
-However, the region of strong winds is not restricted to the surface, but extends from the ground into the mid-troposphere with no obvious separation between the air constituting the CCBs and that constituting the sting jet.
+All these results can finally be put together as follows: The evidence from trajectory analysis strongly indicates that the air in contact with the surface followed a trajectory similar to that of the CCB.
+However, the region of strong winds is not restricted to the surface, but extends from the ground into the midtroposphere with no obvious separation between the air constituting the CCBs and that constituting the sting jet.
 Nevertheless, our analysis shows that this region is composed of different air masses, following different trajectories, but ending up at the same horizontal location.
 Each air mass transports a certain amount of horizontal momentum that is transferred to the ground, generating surface shear stress and the potential for surface damage.
 The damage at the surface is determined not by what kind of air is in contact with the surface, but by how much shear stress the surface is subject to.
-In turn, the shear stress is determined by the momentum that is being transferred from the air to the ground and is proportional to the vertical wind shear, and indirectly to wind strength either at a certain height (typically observed at 10 m) or as represented by friction velocity (Janssen et al., 2004).
-Perhaps, there are intervals during a cyclone life cycle in which sting jets are the only streams constituting a low-level jet near the bent-back front (Browning, 2004; Smart and Browning, 2014).
-However, the general situation is given by a combination of air streams constituting the low-level jet in which different air masses have different origins but all meet, by the intrinsic dynamics of the cyclone, on that same region.
-So, even though sting jet trajectories might always remain at levels above those associated with the CCB this fact does not automatically preclude the influence of these air streams on the potentially damaging conditions experienced at the surface.
+In turn, the shear stress is determined by the momentum that is being transferred from the air to the ground and is proportional to the vertical wind shear and indirectly to wind strength either at a certain height (typically observed at 10 m) or as represented by friction velocity (Janssen 2004).
+Perhaps, there are intervals during a cyclone life cycle in which sting jets are the only streams constituting a low-level jet near the bent-back front (Browning 2004; Smart and Browning 2014).
+However, the general situation is given by a combination of airstreams constituting the low-level jet in which different air masses have different origins but all meet, by the intrinsic dynamics of the cyclone, on that same region.
+So, even though sting jet trajectories might always remain at levels above those associated with the CCB this fact does not automatically preclude the influence of these airstreams on the potentially damaging conditions experienced at the surface.